 Alternatives Incorporated provides a variety of housing services for domestic and sexual violence survivors.
 Below is a brief description of each program.

-The emergency shelter program is designed to help survivors experiencing crisis and in need of immediate assistance.
+The emergency housing program is designed to help survivors experiencing crisis and in need of immediate assistance.
 It is a short-term program.
 Survivors are offered individualized case management as we partner to meet their essential needs and empower them to discover their own strengths.
 For survivors with pets, we have added a pet sheltering area so both may have a safe space.

 On-Site Transitional Housing

 There are five units of transitional housing within our primary facility.
-This program is a partnership with Anderson Housing Authority.
-Alternatives Inc. is the landlord and signs a lease with the survivor.
-The survivor participates in case management with a focus on increasing self-sufficiency, budgeting, and savings to prepare for program exit.
+This program is a partnership with Anderson Housing Authority (AHA).
+Alternatives Inc. is the landlord and the participants signs a lease with AHA.
+The survivor participates in case management with a focus on increasing self-sufficiency, budgeting, and savings to prepare for housing stability at program exit.
 After successfully completing the program, participants are eligible for a Housing Choice Voucher.